Claiming / Unclaiming the NIC Employment Allowance for a previous year

 - Do the same for the next 4 boxes – i.e. ignore the contents of each box and click ‘OK’.

-- The last box is marked ‘Force NIC allowance claim/un-claim‘ – click ‘Yes‘ and then click ‘OK’ to close the screen.
+- The next box is marked ‘Force NIC allowance claim/un-claim‘ – click ‘Yes‘.

 - Click ‘Tools‘ then ‘Online Filing‘ from the main menu in Payroll Manager and select ‘IDs & Passwords‘.